SFPC/recoded/README.md

 ### 3. Generate a new scene

-Now you can use the project generator script to generate a new scene.
+Now you can use the scene generator script to generate a new scene.
 This will copy the `emptyScene` files and rename based on your new scene name.

 Use the terminal to `cd` into your project folder and run the following, substituting `sceneName` with the name of your scene: